KueYang/MyResume/README.md

 # MyResume
 **MyResume** is an Angular SPA resume site.
 The design implements a simple responsive bootstrap site for a resume site.
+The site is inspired from the start bootstrap theme https://github.com/startbootstrap/startbootstrap-resume.
 Data and design are decoupled into seperate angular components.

 ## Project Requirements & Setup